 How to qualify for Revised Entrepreneur Relief

-To be eligible, the individual must have owned the business assets continuously for three years within the five years immediately before the sale of the assets.
+To be eligible for Entrepreneurs Relief, the individual must have owned the business assets continuously for three years within the five years immediately before the sale of the assets.
 For shares, the 3-year period can be at any time before the disposal of the shares.

 In the case of a company, the individual must own at least 5% of the company (either directly or through a holding company), and must be a director or employee of the company for a continuous period of three years within the five years immediately before the sale of the shares.